Using Hidden Fields

 How to add Hidden Fields to your typeform

 1. Open your typeform from your workspace.
-On the right panel, click Logic, then Advanced.
+On the right panel, click Logic.
 You can now see the Hidden Fields option:

 2. Click Hidden Fields, and a new dialog will open where you can add your Hidden Fields: